Abhranil2004/Geminex/Install.md

 ### 🔐 Generating a CSRF Secret

-To secure your app from CSRF attacks, you need a strong secret.
-Generate one using any of the following:
+To secure your app from CSRF attacks, generate a strong secret using one of the following:

 #### 🟢 Node.js
 ```bash
 node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"
 ```

-#### 🔵 OpenSSL
+#### 🔹 OpenSSL
 ```bash
 openssl rand -hex 32
 ```